yosoynatebrown/sweater_weather/README.md

 # README
 This project is a Ruby on Rails Backend API involving the consumption of the OpenWeather, MapQuest, and Unsplash APIs.
-The learning goals include:

-* Expose an API that aggregates data from multiple external APIs
-* Expose an API that requires an authentication token
-* Expose an API for CRUD functionality
-* Determine completion criteria based on the needs of other developers
-* Research, select, and consume an API based on my needs as a developer

 For more context, see the project page [here.](https://backend.turing.edu/module3/projects/sweater_weather/)